-□ Review Step 3 of "The Writing Process: Easy as 1-2-3-4-5" (TM p.
-A-1).

-□ Review Step 4 of "The Writing Process" to explain how work should be organized.

-- 1. This helps you track the student's progress and keeps all work in one place for easy reference to earlier drafts. - 2.
-If, for example, your student's paragraph lacks details, you can check his or her brainstorming sheet for ideas that may have been missed. - 3.
-Or, if you find repeated words in the first revision, you can look back at the "sloppy copy" to see if he or she caught and underlined them.

-□ Have students write their first revision of "Describing an Object."
+- □ Review Step 3 of "The Writing Process: Easy as 1-2-3-4-5" (TM p.
+A-1). - □ Review Step 4 of "The Writing Process" to explain how work should be organized. - 1.
+This helps you track progress and keeps all work in one place for easy reference to earlier drafts. - 2.
+If your student's paragraph lacks details, for example, you can check his or her brainstorming sheet for ideas that may have been missed. - 3.
+Or, if you find repeated words in the first revision, you can look back at the sloppy copy to see if your child caught and underlined them. - □ Have your student write the first revision of "Describing an Object."